barkinunal/Chainalysis-Take-At-Home-Test/README.md

         - The matrix actually represents a graph, values are nodes, there are undirected edges between the nodes at 8-directions
         - What question asks is to finding the connected components in the given graph.

-        - Apply DFS for the graph and for each unvisited land node, and return the count of DFSs.
+        - Apply DFS for the graph and for each unvisited land node, and return the number of DFS calls while iterating over the matrix.
         - Inside the dfs, change the value of the node to sea.
+(Which is 0)

     Time Complexity: O(n*m) n: number of rows, m: number of columns Space Complexity: O(n*m) n: number of rows, m: number of columns